The Ultimate Buyer's Guide to Semi-Truck Rear Light Bars

 Blank panels and light bars without holes offer full creative control for light placement and layout.

-Underglow effects, dual revolution LEDs, and chrome finishes offer standout looks while staying functional.
+Underglow effects, dual revolution LEDs, and chrome finishes also offer standout looks while staying really functional.

 Rear light bar panels pair perfectly with rear full-radius fenders that feature a matching style, whether it's polished stainless steel or a painted aluminum with some additional trim pieces .